senware/CIS3207/README.md

   Done.

-## CPU
+## CPU And Disks

-  1 struct cpu variable in main function.

-  Has a boolean state variable to determine whether it is busy or not.
-Has a queue to hold processes when it is busy.

-  Done.

-## DISK

-  2 struct disk variables in main function.

-  Has a boolean state variable to determine whether is is busy or not.
-Has a queue to hold processes when it is busy.

-  Done.
+  A struct with a boolean indicating whether it's busy, and a queue.

 ## CONFIG